-The programme will create a powerful alumni network of ethically skilled and aware leaders to sustain and develop the profession into the future.
-As participants explore themes together the common understanding which emerges will reinforce the foundation for best practice in ethics across the investment profession.
+The programme will create a powerful alumni network of ethically skilled and aware leaders to sustain and develop a more resilient profession of the future.
+As participants explore themes of culture setting, integrity, purpose, diversity & inclusion, conduct, societal responsibility and ethical leadership together, the common understanding which emerges will reinforce the foundation for best practice in ethics across the investment profession.

 To consider with other leading investment professionals, how best to lead and influence when things are not black and white – debating the routes through the shades for grey via case studies, role play and group discussion.

 To challenge where the investment profession meets its societal obligations and where challenges remain and what investment professionals can do to improve the situation and build a better investment profession.